ShanuChandi/expo-paperkit-ui/README.md

 An Expo module that wraps Apple's **PaperKit** framework (iOS 26+) for React Native.
 Provides a full-featured drawing/markup canvas with native Apple Pencil support, shape insertion, text boxes, images, background patterns, and more.

-> **⚠️ iOS 26+ only.** PaperKit is a new Apple framework introduced at WWDC 2025.
-This module requires iOS 26.0 or later and an Expo development build — it does **not** work in Expo Go.
+> **Warning: iOS 26+ only.** PaperKit is a new Apple framework introduced at WWDC 2025.
+This module requires iOS 26.0 or later and an Expo development build.
+It does **not** work in Expo Go.

 ---